FiroCole/CodingChallenge_isPalindrome/README.md

 In my solution, I employed the following techniques:

-- [:x:] String Manipulation: Utilized string methods such as replace() and toLowerCase() to handle casing and spaces in the input string.
+- String Manipulation: Utilized string methods such as replace() and toLowerCase() to handle casing and spaces in the input string.

-- [:x:] Array Manipulation: Split the string into an array of characters, reversed it, and then joined it back into a string to check for palindromes.
+- Array Manipulation: Split the string into an array of characters, reversed it, and then joined it back into a string to check for palindromes.

-- [:x:] Conditional Logic: Implemented conditional statements to handle edge cases where the length of the string is 0 or 1.
+- Conditional Logic: Implemented conditional statements to handle edge cases where the length of the string is 0 or 1.

 ## :old_key: Key  Features
 - [:x:] Efficient and concise JavaScript solution